antonlahtinen/js_weather_app/README.md

 # JavaScript Weather App

-A simple web application that fetches weather data from TAMK's weather station using backend API and displays it to the user.
+A simple web application that fetches weather data from TAMK's weather station using REST and displays it to the user.

-# Usage
-Clone the repository or download the zip file and unzip it.
-Open index.html file in a web browser.

-Technologies Used
+# Technologies Used
 - HTML
 - CSS
 - JavaScript

-# Credits
+# Info
 This application was developed by Anton Lahtinen

 # Example Picture